airpair/realtime-angularjs-pubsub-messaging-using-pubnub1/post.md

+## 1. Introduction

 Welcome to AngularJS Realtime Messaging 101, where we'll show you how to implement publish/subscribe functionality with AngularJS and PubNub.
 This is a powerful and easy way to build realtime web, mobile, and Internet of Things applications like chat, streaming stock quotes, or even triggering embedded device actions.

-## Introduction

-### Tutorial Overview
+## 2. Tutorial Overview

-We thought it would be both cool and efficient to write a tutorual for a small sample application to showcase and better understand simple publish/subscribe functionality.
-So good news is, we're going to do it all with 99 lines of code, less than 60 of which is JavaScript.
+We thought it would be both cool and efficient to write a tutorial for a small sample application to showcase and better understand simple publish/subscribe functionality.
+So the good news is, we're going to do it all with 99 lines of code, less than 60 of which is JavaScript.
 If you're used to coding your JavaScript in CoffeeScript, you can expect that to easily get cut in half.

 The source for the example lives here: https://github.com/pubnub/angular-js/blob/master/app/mini.html

-In this tutorial, we'll walk through the HTML line by line, and show you how simple publish/subscribe is.
+In this tutorial, we'll walk you through the HTML line by line, and show you how simple publish/subscribe is.
 After we're done, feel free to spruce it up with CSS, or make slight tweeks to the code.

-Maybe you want to build a live blogging platform, which in that case you'll have one publisher and as many subscribers as you want, and updates are pushed in realtime to those subscribers.
+Maybe you want to build a live blogging platform, in which case you'll have one publisher and as many subscribers as you want, and updates are pushed in realtime to those subscribers.

-### What is PubNub?
+## 3. What is PubNub?

 [PubNub](http://www.pubnub.com) is a secure global Data Stream Network (DSN) and easy to use API that enables developers to connect, scale, and manage realtime applications and IoT devices.
 With over 70 SDKs for every platform, 250ms worldwide data transfer times, and scalability for hundreds of millions of devices, PubNub’s unique infrastructure gives you the ability to easily connect and operate world-class realtime applications and IoT devices.

-## Step 1: Get Your Includes On
+###3.1 Step 1: Get Your Includes On
 To get started, we'll need to set up the script includes for PubNub and Angular, as well as an optional stylesheet for Bootstrap styles.

 ```html